-- 1. Six sites have been selected along the route one for each county or at the closest available point where monitoring is undertaken (See Table 3.2). - 2.
-A further four control sites inland from the route in Donegal, Clare, Galway and Kerry have also been selected (See Table 3.3). - 3.
-The sites were selected on the basis that they are primary settlements along the Wild Atlantic Way route which are representative of a range of typical tourism based settlements and where the data is readily accessible.
+- Seven sites have been selected along the route one for each county or at the closest available point where regional monitoring is carried out (See Table 3.2).
+The initial macro monitoring will focus on these six sites.
+Future monitoring can be expanded to prioritise other areas in order of sensitivity and significance as directed by a Monitoring Group.
+The sites will be updated and informed by emerging results. - 2.
+A further four control sites inland from the route in Donegal, Clare, Galway and Kerry have also been selected (See Table 3.3).
+These are also subject to expansion to prioritise other areas in order of sensitivity and significance as directed by a Monitoring Group.

-The monitoring points on Table 3.2 and the control points on Table 3.3 were chosen to meet the Monitoring and Technical Indicators shown on Table 3.1.
-This was based on the settlement meeting a specific criteria whereby datasets presently exist for infrastructure i.e. the settlement has a wastewater treatment plant, an NRA Traffic Counter, an EPA Bathing Water monitoring location at or adjacent to the location.
-Other settlements were considered but did not meet these criteria.

-4. The information collected from the existing datasets outlined on Table 3.1 will be combined to identify trends and changes in the technical indicators identified for each of the ten monitoring points.

-- 5. The results will be presented to identify which trends and changes to technical indicators are directly attributable to tourism.
-Other intervening factors for example a technical failures at a wastewater treatment plant which are not attributable to tourism will also be outlined.
+- 3. The sites were selected on the basis that they are primary settlements along the Wild Atlantic Way route which are representative of a range of typical tourism based settlements and where the data is readily accessible. - The monitoring points on Table 3.2 and the control points on Table 3.3 were chosen to meet the Monitoring and Technical Indicators shown on Table 3.1.
+This was based on the settlement meeting a specific criteria whereby datasets presently exist for infrastructure i.e. the settlement has a wastewater treatment plant, a National Roads Authority traffic counter, an Environmental Protection Agency Bathing Water monitoring location at or adjacent to the location.
+Other settlements were considered but did not meet these criteria. - 4.
+The information collected from the existing datasets outlined on Table 3.1 will be combined to identify trends and changes in the technical indicators identified for each of the ten monitoring points. - 5.
+The results will be presented to identify which trends and changes to technical indicators are directly attributable to tourism.
+Other intervening factors for example a technical failures at a wastewater treatment plant which are not attributable to tourism will also be highlighted.
 This will result in the ongoing review of indicators and targets, collating existing relevant monitored data, the preparation of monitoring evaluation report(s), the publication of these reports and, if necessary, the carrying out of corrective action. - 6.
-Recommendations will be made depending on the outcome which may result in the route and the candidate Discovery Points changing if the results that show that visitor activity and/or visitor intensification is predicted or observed to result in a negative impact on the environment in particular locations.
+Recommendations will be made depending on the outcome and as directed by a Monitoring Group if the results that show that visitor activity and/or visitor intensification is predicted or identified to result in a negative impact on the environment in particular locations.